Universal Tutte characters via combinatorial coalgebras

 \item[(M8')] The direct sum operation is compatible with restriction and contraction: for every decomposition $E=A\sqcup B\sqcup C\sqcup D$, for every $X\in\mathsf{S}[A\sqcup C]$, $Y\in\mathsf{S}[B\sqcup D]$, we have

 \end{enumerate} \end{defi}

-\begin{rem} A multiplicative minors system is sometimes called a \emph{bimonoid in set species}, and a connected multiplicative minors system is called a \emph{connected Hopf monoid in set species} in \cite{aguiarmahajanbook}. \end{rem}
+\begin{rem} A multiplicative minors system is sometimes called a \emph{bimonoid in set species}, and a connected multiplicative minors system is called a \emph{connected Hopf monoid in set species} in \cite{ardila-aguiar}. \end{rem}

 \begin{rem} There are two differences between our definition of a minors system and the definition of \cite{KMT}.
-The first difference is that in [\emph{loc.\;cit.}]\ all minors systems are assumed to be connected.
+The first and most important difference is that in [\emph{loc.\;cit.}]\ all minors systems are assumed to be connected; our setting discloses a wider range of applications.
 The second difference is that we use the language of set species whereas in [\emph{loc.\;cit.}]\ only isomorphism classes of combinatorial structures are considered.
 This allows us to retain more information and to have well-defined operations of restriction and contraction without having to choose representatives for isomorphism classes.
 All minors systems in [\emph{loc.\;cit.}]\ can be upgraded to minors systems in our sense. \end{rem}